ncatlab/nlab-content/pages/2/6/6/0/20662/content.md

 The founding text of modern generative [[phonology]] carrying a heavy debt to structuralist linguistics:

-* N. Chomsky, M. Halle, _The Sound Pattern of English_ , MIT Press 1966.
+* Noam Chomsky, Morris Halle, _The Sound Pattern of English_ , MIT Press 1966.

 Taking issue with the generative semantics "heresy" as well as laying down the foundations of contemporary phrase structure theory: